lhazoume/Euclid/README.md

 - *Interval* and *Histogram*
 - data handling tools : *DataFrame*, *Series*, *Slice*

+For more details, please go to [Euclid's wiki](https://github.com/lhazoume/Euclid/wiki)

 Methods :
 =========
 Some tools come with it :